mingliangzhang2018/PGDP/README.md

 ## Logic Form Evaluation

 Considering the diversity and equality of logic forms, we improved the evaluation method based on [Inter-GPS](https://github.com/lupantech/InterGPS).
-You can evaluate the generated logic forms compared with the ground truth:
+You can evaluate the generated logic forms compared with the ground truth by setting paths of test set (`test_set_path`), ground truth of logic form (`diagram_gt`) and predication of logic form (`diagram_pred`):

 ```
 cd ./InterGPS/diagram_parser/evaluation_new